 The Council Of Senior Elders

-The Council of Senior Elders or Roju is comprised of two sub-groups of IBS members and Wen Wu students chosen by the Hanshi to serve both the IBS and Wen Wu in an advisory capacity.
+The Council of Senior Elders or Roju is comprised of two sub-groups of IBS members and White Wind Wen Wu students chosen by the Hanshi to serve both the IBS and White Wind Wen Wu in an advisory capacity.
 The duties of the council include but are not limited to advising the Hanshi or heads of both organizations, if they are different, in policies and the day to day operations, assessing prospective new members, and evaluating students for promotions.

 They make recommendations on issues and candidates to the Hanshi to help him make timely and educated decisions regarding both groups.
 There will never be more than 9 members of the council but may be less.